Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ## Generate the config file

-This CLI tool will generate a DAB engine config file for you, then you can build your config by adding required entities, relationships, roles, and permissions etc.
+This CLI tool will generate a `dab` engine config file for you, then you can build your config by adding required entities, relationships, roles, and permissions etc.

 To initialize the config file, use the init command.
 For example, the following sample command generates a config file for SQL DB with CORS settings: